AdaCore/aws/readme.txt

    - <program_name>.ini file is properly looked into the application directory on all platforms.
 It is also now looked into the current working directory.

+   - SOAP with Digest authentication has been fixed.

    - Plus many small fixes, enhancements, API comments, and documentation work.